pratcurve/socialNotification/README.md

 # Synopsis
 Basic functionality of a notification system is sending message message to a single user or a group of user.
-This application let user subscribe to tables or to the column of a table in a database.
-On change in database subscribers receive notifications.
+This application let user subscribe to tables or to the column of a table in a database on change in database subscribers receive notifications.

 # Approach
-Approach to the problem was dividing the problems in sub-problems like:
+### Approach to the problem was dividing the problems in sub-problems:
-User subscribe to table or column in a table.
+- User subscribe to table or column in a table.
-Track changes being made in database
+- Track changes being made in database
-Fetch user from database depending on the field or table.
+- Fetch user from database depending on the field or table.
-Sending notification to the user
+- Sending notification to the user

 Tools considered for the application was Node.js, Php, MySql, MongoDb, firebase and soket.io.
-Reason for opting Node.js over Php is because of vast modules or packages available on NPM which makes it easier to develop application more efficiently.
-MySql and firebase is opted due to familarity with the tools.
+Reason for opting **Node.js** over Php is because of vast modules or packages available on NPM which makes it easier to develop application more efficiently. **MySql** and
+**Firebase** is opted due to familarity with the tools.

 # Installation
 Clone or download repository from github (https://github.com/pratcurve/socialNotification.git).
 Make sure MySql and Node.js is